Disclaimer: I own nothing of Kim Possible.

 The fortieth time Bonnie allowed Ron to break the rules; he had a hand suddenly around her shoulder, asking if she could help him with his English homework.
 Ron knew she excelled in that subject.

 He even complimented at how she was even better than Kim at that class.

 Alone that won her over and she agreed to come over to his house later offhandedly.

 Seconds passed and neither of the girls moved.
-Eventually, Tara was about to speak before Bonnie glared long and hard at her.
+Eventually, Tara gained enough courage and was about to speak, but Bonnie glared long and hard at her.